 Ficken made his Nittany Lion debut in the season-opener with Indiana State, connecting on his one PAT attempt and kicking off once.
 He missed his first career field goal attempt, from 49 yards, at Temple.
 Ficken made his first career field goal, from 43 yards, on his second career attempt and kicked off twice in the win over Eastern Michigan.
 He did not see any action in Big Ten play.
 Ficken was among four true freshmen who saw action in 2011.

 Full name is Samuel James Ficken.
 He is the son of Jim and Nancy Ficken and has a brother, Drew.
 A cousin, Robbie Hummel, recently completed a stellar career with the Purdue basketball team.
 Ficken enjoys water skiing, wake boarding, tubing and skiing.
-He is a finance major in the Smeal College of Business.
+He is a finance major and is on schedule to graduate in December 2014.
+He owned a 3.59 cumulative grade-point average after the spring semester.
 Born December 14, 1992 in Valparaiso, Ind.